GStechschulte/tiny-tensor/src/xla/README.md

 ## Project structure

-The `vendor` directory contains hand-picked files from `jaxlib` that are needed for minimal functionality instead of bringing in the entire `jaxlib` as a dependency.
-The `build.rs` script in the workspace root compiles these C++ files into native code that is linked with the Rust library.
+The `vendor` directory contains hand-picked files from `jaxlib` that are needed for minimal jax-like functionality in Rust instead of bringing in the entire `jaxlib` as a dependency.

-The `build.rs` script is responsible for determining the OS and architecture, and downloading the XLA extension (either shared or as a static binary).
+The `build.rs` script in the workspace root downloads the XLA compiler and the `jaxlib` C++ files into native code that is linked with the Rust library.
+This script is also responsible for determining the OS and architecture, and downloading the XLA extension (either shared or as a static binary).

 To check if `build.rs` ran properly: